gdh51/LearnVueCode/VueRouter/路由表/README.md

         if (process.env.NODE_ENV !== 'production' && alias === path) {
             warn(
                 false,
-                `Found an alias with the same value as the path: "${path}".You have to remove that alias.
+                `Found an alias with the same value as the path: "${path}".
+You have to remove that alias.
 It will be ignored in development.`
             )
             // skip in dev to make it work continue
         }